MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.OneNote.StickyNotes.NoteCreated (on iOS), OneNote.StickyNotes.NoteCreated (on Android)

 This is a critical signal that is used to monitor the ability of Sticky Notes users to create notes in the app.
 Telemetry is used to ensure critical regression detection for OneNote app and service health.
-If users can’t create a note, this would trigger a high severity incident.
+If users can't create a note, this would trigger a high severity incident.

 The following fields are collected: